trimstray/nginx-admins-handbook/README.md

 ## Installation

-I used step-by-step tutorial from [Installation from source](#installation-from-source).
+I used step-by-step tutorial from this handbook [Installation from source](#installation-from-source).

 ## Configuration

-Configuration of Google Cloud instance:
+I used Google Cloud instance with following parameters:

 | <b>ITEM</b> | <b>VALUE</b> | <b>COMMENT</b> |
 | :---         | :---         | :---         |